 The way you celebrate Buffet Day depends on where you are and what your preferences are.
 If you happen to be anywhere near Nevada, it would be an unforgettable experience to visit one of Las Vegas’ famous all-you-can-eat buffets.
 The Carnival World Buffet offers more than 300 dishes (!) and more than 70 varieties of homemade pies, cakes and pastries all made from scratch.
 For $24, you can get into Carnival World and stay all day, tasting the extremely wide variety of foods on offer all throughout it.
 If you’re a fan of seafood, you could visit The Village Seafood Buffet, that features all of your seafood favorites such as lobster, snow crab legs, shrimp, fresh shucked oysters, sushi and many other mouthwatering seafood dishes.
 Lago Buffet at Caesars Palace is another absolute must for anyone who truly loves food, especially in such enormous quantities.
 Featuring fresh ingredients and many made-to-order specialties, the Lago Buffet offers a world-class selection of Asian fare, herb-roasted poultry and sauteed pastas.

 If you’re not anywhere near Nevada, or crowded places are just not your thing, consider preparing your own buffet at home to celebrate Buffet Day.
-You can make anything you want, of course, but seeing as how the buffet has Swedish origins, why not try some Swedish or Scandinavian specialties?
+You can make anything you want, of course, but seeing as how the buffet has Swedish origins, why not try some Swedish or Scandinavian specialities?
 Start buy seeking out a high-quality schnapps.
 Many different kinds of flavored schnapps are available today, and they range from exotic, summery flavors such as watermelon or coconut to root beer or others like it.
 The world over, cinnamon schnapps is perhaps the most popular kind of schnapps.
 However, if you’re wanting to keep your smorgasbord/buffet as traditional as possible, buy some Akvavit, a flavored spirit that has been produced in Scandinavia since the 15th century.
 Akvavit, like vodka, is distilled from either grain or potatoes.
 After distillation, it is flavoured with herbs, spices, or fruit oil, with caraway, cardamom, cumin, anise, fennel, and lemon or orange peel being the most popular choices.
 Traditionally, different types of pickled herring are served with the drink.

 Whatever you decide to do, don’t forget to celebrate Buffet Day!